 This presentation will focus mainly on mercury with particular emphasis on amalgam fillings.
 However, since the subject is huge, some references will be made to toxic metals in general as well as to other sources of exposure, the purpose being to empower people to recognize hazards and reduce their exposures and risks.
 This presentation will also be a little longer since the subject is enormous.

 The next four webinars are devoted to solutions to the issues raised in the introductory material.
 There is a small fee for enrollment.
-The fee is however waived for those who have supported the Institute with donations.
-If contributions have been made to the tuition crowdfunding, there is also no charge.
+The fee is however waived for those who have supported the Institute with donations or crowdfunding of tuition.
 If the amount suggested poses a hardship, please ask for a discount.
 There are expenses involved in hosting the webinars, web site, archives, and graphics for the slides.
 In addition, a lot of time goes into research and preparation.
 Your understanding is appreciated.

 Oral Care Products